-- 1. "Four score and seven years ago our fathers brought forth ... a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal."

-The words "on this continent" have been left out. - 2.
-My wife may think that I am fussy about little things...

-The ellipsis here might indicate that I have a lot more to say about this subject that will go unspoken. - 3.
+- 1. "Four score and seven years ago our fathers brought forth ... a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal." - The words "on this continent" have been left out. - 2.
+My wife may think that I am fussy about little things... - The ellipsis here might indicate that I have a lot more to say about this subject that will go unspoken. - 3.
 "Leave me alone ...
-I'm to tired to talk about it," he said.

-If the quoted words are in dialog, the ellipsis might indicate a pause in the speech.
+I'm too tired to talk about it." he said. - If the quoted words are in dialog, the ellipsis might indicate a pause in the speech.

-Ellipses are complicated for at least three reasons:3 (1) they can have many different uses; (2) there are different sets of conventions for how to indicate the elision, for example, always using three dots or sometimes using three and sometimes using four dots depending on context within sentences; (3) there are different approaches for typesetting ellipses.
+Ellipses are complicated for at least three reasons: (1) they can have many different uses; (2) there are different sets of conventions for how to indicate the elision, for example, always using three dots or sometimes using three and sometimes using four dots depending on context within sentences; (3) there are different approaches for typesetting ellipses.

-Here are some of the possible contexts of ellipses use:
+Here are some of the possible contexts for use of ellipses:

 - at the end of a sentence

 - within a sentence

-- at beginning of a line
+- at the beginning of a line

 - at the end of a line

 - within a line

-- with other punctuation after the ellipsis

-- with other punctuation before the ellipsis

-- without other punctuation before or after the ellipsis
+- with, or without, other punctuation before, or after, the ellipsis

-Lots of combinations of those and other situations also can happen.
+Lots of combinations of these and other situations also can happen.

-1.2 Different conventions
+2.2 Different conventions